-If the cancer has spread to your lymph nodes, an axillary node dissection may be needed.
+If cancer has spread to your lymph nodes, an axillary node dissection may be needed.
 This is a surgery used to remove most of the lymph nodes under the armpit (or axilla).
-These lymph nodes are organized into three levels (levels I, II and III), and axillary node dissection removes affected lymph nodes in levels I and II.
+These lymph nodes are organized into three levels (levels I, II, and III), and axillary node dissection removes affected lymph nodes in levels I and II.

 If you are interested in learning more about axillary node dissection or sentinel node biopsy in MA at Southcoast Health, we would be happy to work with you on the best treatment options for your diagnosis.

 The Southcoast Breast Center provides sentinel node biopsy and axillary node dissection to prevent metastasis for patients in Fall River, Dartmouth and Wareham MA, and surrounding areas.